qlik-oss/core-using-licenses/README.md

 The [docker-compose.only-engine.yml](./docker-compose.only-engine)` file contains an example setup of only the Qlik Associative Engine.

-You start it by running the command `docker-compose -f docker-compose.only-engine.yml up -d`
+You start it by running the command `ACCEPT_EULA=<yes/no> docker-compose -f docker-compose.only-engine.yml up -d`

 You could then if you have go installed verify that the Qlik Associtaive Engine only allows five concurrent sessions by running the command `go test test/no_license_test.go test/utils_test.go`